laravel/docs/upgrade.md

 **Likelihood Of Impact: Medium**

-When modifying a column, you must explicitly include all the modifiers you want to keep on the column definition - any missing attribute will be dropped.
-For example, to retain the `unsigned`, `default`, and `comment` attributes, you must call each modifier explicitly when changing the column:
+When modifying a column, you must now explicitly include all the modifiers you want to keep on the column definition after it is changed.
+Any missing attributes will be dropped.
+For example, to retain the `unsigned`, `default`, and `comment` attributes, you must call each modifier explicitly when changing the column, even if those attributes have been assigned to the column by a previous migration:

 ```php
 Schema::table('users', function (Blueprint $table) {